paasar/ruuvi-storage/README.md

     PORT=11111 java -server -jar target/ruuvi-storage-0.1.0-standalone.jar

+To enable alarm emails set from and to emails in environment variables.

+    ALARM_EMAIL_FROM=ruuvi-storage@example.com ALARM_EMAIL_TO=mypersonal@address.com PORT=11111 java -server -jar target/ruuvi-storage-0.1.0-standalone.jar

 ## Caveats

 There is no authentication or authorization implemented.
 One should use a separate gateway authenticator or firewall to secure this service.